JuliaControl/RobustAndOptimalControl.jl/docs/src/hinf_DC.md

 nothing # hide
 ```

 When designing a controller using $H_\infty$ synthesis, we formally specify an optimization problem where the cost function is the $H_\infty$ norm of a suitably chosen transfer function, and the optimization variable is the controller.
-The function [`hinfpartition`](@ref) helps us to build the transfer function that appears in the following $H_\infty$ optimization problem
+The function [`hinfpartition`](@ref) helps us to build the transfer function that appears in the following $H_\infty$ optimization problem[^1]

 ```math
 \operatorname{minimize}_K \begin{Vmatrix}